ninim00n/Fahmid-I.-BSE-Portfolio-2B-/index.md

 ﻿# Programming My First Video Game in Unity
 For this project, I decided to learn how to design, program, and render my own video game in Unity.
-I decided on creating a 2D game with the illusion of depth, meaning that the player character is capable of moving in all four directions and also jumping.
+I decided on creating a 2D game with the illusion of depth, meaning that the player character is capable of moving in all directions on the X and Z-axes and also jumping.
 The gameplay focuses around platforming, exploring the environment, and clearing multiple levels of enemies.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|